raneemkhalil/count_characters_number_from_files/README.md

 # count_characters_number_from_files
-count the itteration of characters at multi files
+count the itterations of characters at multi files